cs1302uga/cs1302-tutorials/javafx/javafx.md

       * the last window has been closed and the `implicitExit` attribute on `Platform` is true — this is the default.

    1. Calls the app's [`stop`](https://openjfx.io/javadoc/17/javafx.graphics/javafx/application/Application.html#stop())
-      method, which the programmer may have overidden;
+      method, which the programmer may have overridden;

 ## Mid-Level Walkthrough